CPE 309 COURSE SYLLABUS

 REQUIRED COURSEWORK

-There will be required readings from the Schach textbook as well as online resources.
-There will usually by assigned homework questions about the readings.
-The class calendar will be updated regularly with due dates for readings and homework.
-You are to have completed the readings and questions on the day shown on the schedule.
+There will be required readings from the textbooks as well as other resources.
+The class calendar will be updated regularly with due dates for readings.
+You are to have completed the readings by the day shown on the calendar.

-There are a number of training activities required to gain the necessary skills for completing project requirements.
+There will be individual homework assignments to practice specific software development skills or techniques.
+Many (but not all) of these will apply directly to your team project.
 These activities are listed in the class calendar.
 You may cooperate with other students on studying the training resources, but the activities are individual exercises.

 GRADING